-The reason why this is such a good strategy is because you know the topics will be relevant to your audience.
+The reason why this is such a good strategy is that you know the topics will be relevant to your audience.

 Once you’ve decided on the first blog post you want to write, you’ll navigate to the “Add New Post” section from your WordPress Dashboard.

 Next, you’ll be taken to a brand-new article page that’ll look like this (a totally blank canvas):